CodeMaster7000/Focus_To_Cursor_Blender_Addon/README.md

-# Focus to Cursor (Blender Addon)
+# Focus to Cursor (Blender add-on)

 ## About

-A Blender Addon that sets the focal point of the active camera to the 3D cursor.
+A Blender add-on that sets the focal point of the active camera to the 3D cursor.

 ## Prerequisites